CHMGhost/statussentry-wordpress/status-sentry/readme.txt

 * Performance monitoring

 == Upgrade Notice ==

+= 1.6.0 =
+This update deprecates the legacy events system in favor of the monitoring events system.
+The dashboard widget and REST API now use monitoring events instead of legacy events.
+The legacy events tab is now hidden by default but can be re-enabled via a filter.
+See the documentation for details.

 = 1.3.0 =
 This update adds a comprehensive monitoring system with standardized interfaces, event handling, and multiple monitoring components for improved plugin health and performance tracking.